untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 ## Threading Model

 - All ECS mutations (`createEntity`, `registerComponent`, `destroyEntity`, `finalizePendingDestroys`) must run on the **main thread**.
-- Background Swift Tasks handle disk I/O, USDC parsing, and CPU→Metal buffer copies.
+- Background Swift Tasks handle disk I/O, `.untold` file parsing, and CPU→Metal buffer copies.
 - `withWorldMutationGate` is an activity counter, not a mutex.
 It does **not** provide mutual exclusion — it signals that ECS mutations are occurring.
 - `scene.exists(entityId)` guards before every ECS write in upload completions prevent writes to entities destroyed while an upload was in flight (cooperative cancellation race).
 - Tile tracking sets (`loadedTileEntities`, `loadingTileEntities`, `activeTileLoads`, `meshEntityToTileEntity`) are protected by `stateLock` and accessed only through accessor methods.